Follow us

 This competition investigates the performance of Optical Character Recognition (OCR) systems for early-modern prints, with a main focus on font group diversity.
 Participants have to submit both OCR results, and font group recognition at character level.

-ICDAR 2024 Occluded RoadText Competition
+This won’t be realised – ICDAR 2024 Occluded RoadText Competition

 Abstract: